NestcafeN/NestcafeN/README.md

 ### Hi there 👋

+## About Me

+- :man_student: I’m currently Studying Software Engineer at Universidad del Bio-bio
+- :man_student: Expected Graduation: August 2024
+- :round_pushpin: I'm from Concepcion, Chile:chile:
+- 🌱 I’m currently learning JavaScript
+- 📫 How to reach me: Find me on Discord: nestcafen
+- :earth_americas: English Proficiency: C1 (Advanced)

 <!--
 **NestcafeN/NestcafeN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->